 Time is money, therefore efficiency is king in the digital landscape.
 Data allows companies to deduce the optimum marketing spend through numerous channels while continuously improving campaigns and strategy through testing, measurement and analysis.

-The three primary categorical types of big data in marketing are client/customer, operational and financial:
+The three primary category types of data in marketing are: